-During one of my most frustrating experiences in the fun field of clinical dietetics, I had a husband and wife who were obviously under the influence of at least one potent substance, yell the names of random foods at me in a rapid-fire style for well over an hour.
-He had hypertension and she had diabetes.
-They yelled the name of random foods over each other in a very hyper, excited manner:
+In my 15 years of practice, very few of my clients have wanted to discuss diet quality.
+Instead, they want to know if they can eat a specific food.
+During one of my most frustrating experiences in the fun field of clinical dietetics, I had a husband and wife who were apparently under the influence of at least one potent substance.
+They yelled the names of foods at me in a rapid-fire, hyper style for well over an hour.
+He had hypertension, and she had diabetes.

-This is what happens when we stop thinking of food as food, and start thinking of it as a pile of nutrients.
-People want two things from me:
+This happens when we stop thinking of food as food and start thinking of it as a pile of nutrients.
+As a result, people want two things from me:

 - A list of “good” foods and a list of “bad” foods.